thegrubbsian/NoRMatic/readme.md

 In these examples you can see how it's easy to substitue the default expected connection string name with a provider that will return a runtime connection string based on your applications context.

 ### Current User Provider
+Many times, it's helpful to know what user initiated a change to a document in your database.
+In order to make updating this automatic when a document is saved, you can enable user auditing for a model.
+Beyond just enabling this behavior, you'll need to let NoRMatic know how to get the current user at runtime.
+Setting this up is done via (guess what) an anonymous function:

+	NoRMaticConfig.SetCurrentUserProvider(() => HttpContext.Current.User.Identity.Name);
+	CustomerProfile.EnableUserAuditing();

+The above configuration will cause the 'UpdatedBy' property of all CustomerProfile objects to be set to the currently authenticated user in a web application.

 ### Indexing